Toxic Anger Can Ruin Your Day Or You Can Let Go

 Have you ever had poison ivy?
 It’s a miserable rash that seethes, oozes, and blisters.
 It spreads quickly and can even scar.
 A recent brush with toxic anger affected me in a similar way.
-Here’s how I’m handling it.
+Here’s what happens when you have a run-in with with unexpected hurtful anger.

 A few years ago, my friend Heather and I went to pick some cherries.
 The cherry tree was surrounded by a mote of poison ivy.
 I saw the dangers, knew the risks, and charged ahead.
 The sweet red cherries were too tempting.
 This time, I foolishly promised myself, would be different.